alibaba/HandyJSON/README.md

 * Type-Adaption, such as string json field maps to int property, int json field maps to string property

+An overview of types supported can be found at file: [BasicTypes.swift](./HandyJSONTest/BasicTypes.swift)

 # Requirements

 * iOS 8.0+/OSX 10.9+/watchOS 2.0+/tvOS 9.0+